AndrewGPetlock/Petlock_Lab_Notebook/_posts/2017-10-2-raw data for counting MCAP embryos for %.md

 categories: Data
 tags:
 ---
-The following is raw data used to calculate percentages for the various lifestages of M.capitata
+The following is raw data used to calculate percentages for the various lifestages of M.capitata collected on 10/2/17

 | Tube.Number   | Date          | Time.stamp  | Picture.number | life.stage.1  | life.stage.2  | life.stage.4 | life.stage.8 | life.stage.8+ |